Clarence Ray Allen: Execution

-Allen was executed by lethal injection on January 17, 2006, the day after his 76th birthday, at California's San Quentin State Prison.
+Allen was executed by lethal injection on January 17, 2006, less than a day after his 76th birthday, at California's San Quentin State Prison.
 He became the second-oldest inmate to be executed in the United States since 1976 (John B. Nixon of Mississippi was executed in 2005 at age 77).
 He remains the most recently executed inmate in California as of March 2019 when the imposition of the death penalty was suspended in the state by Governor Gavin Newsom.

 Allen was assisted in the death chamber by four correctional officers, though a media observer stated that he was clearly moving under his own power.
-To the surprise of everyone present, the warden indicated that he needed an additional injection of the lethal potassium in order to stop his surprisingly healthy heart.
-Allen wrote in his final statement, which Warden Steven Ornoski read immediately following the execution, "My last words will be Hoka Hey, it's a good day to die.'
+To the surprise of everyone present, the warden indicated that he needed an additional potassium chloride injection in order to stop his surprisingly healthy heart.
+Allen died at 12:38 a.m., with the execution taking 33 minutes.
+Allen wrote in his final statement, which Warden Steven Ornoski read immediately following the execution."First of all I'd like to say how good the last meal was, how much I enjoyed it and how much I love my family and friends who have stood by me all these years.
+I’d also like to thank my friends from Europe who have written to me and my spiritual advisor Richard Williams, one lady, Henny Ripp from Holland, and another lady from Italy, Christine Kaufmann, who I gave an Indian name of Morning Sun, and she's been that to me, and all of the inmates on death row that I’m leaving behind that they will be joining me one day.
+One good friend I've got that I hate to leave behind who's been my neighbor for 20 years is Ward Weaver.
+And all of my family that was here to visit me during this period, I love you very much for being with me during this time.
+My last words will be Hoka Hey, it's a good day to die.'
 Thank you very much.
 I love you all.
-Goodbye."

-Allen died with an eagle feather on his chest.
+Goodbye."Allen died with an eagle feather on his chest.
 He was wearing a medicine bag around his neck, and a beaded headband.
 He was visited shortly before the execution by two Native American spiritual advisers.

-Allen died at 12:38 a.m.
 Approximately 250 death penalty opponents gathered for a candlelight vigil outside the walls of San Quentin.
-His last meal consisted of buffalo steak and frybread (both are traditional Native American dishes) as well as a bucket of KFC white-meat-only chicken, sugar-free pecan pie, sugar-free walnut ice cream, and whole milk.
+His last meal consisted of buffalo steak and frybread (both are traditional Native American dishes) as well as a bucket of KFC white-meat-only chicken, sugar-free pecan pie, sugar-free black walnut ice cream, and whole milk.